 Trump Administration Drastically Cuts Number Of Refugees Allowed To Enter The U.S.

-President Trump has ordered that the number of refugees allowed to resettle in the U.S. in the coming year be nearly cut in half to 18,000, down from the administration's previous refugee ceiling of 30,000.
+President Trump has ordered that the number of refugees allowed to resettle in the U.S. in the coming year be cut to 18,000, down from the administration's previous refugee ceiling of 30,000.

 The limit represents the lowest number of refugees allowed into the country since the modern refugee program was established in 1980.

-According to senior administration officials who briefing reporters on Thursday, the U.S. will accept up to 5,000 people fleeing religious persecution, a maximum of 4,000 Iraqis who have assisted the U.S. and no more than 1,500 people from Guatemala, Honduras and El Salvador.
-An additional 7,500 asylum-seekers could be accepted who do not fit those categories.
+According to senior administration officials who briefed reporters on Thursday, the U.S. will accept up to 5,000 people fleeing religious persecution, a maximum of 4,000 Iraqis who have assisted the U.S. military and no more than 1,500 people from Guatemala, Honduras and El Salvador.
+An additional 7,500 migrants seeking family reunification and who have already been cleared for resettlement could be accepted.

+The International Refugee Assistance Project's Betsy Fisher called the new limits a "shockingly low refugee admissions goal," warning that the policy "will all but ensure that people in need of safety will be left in dangerous conditions."

+But senior administration officials defended the action by arguing that the focus needs to be on protecting those already in the U.S.

 "The current burdens on the U.S. immigration system must be alleviated before it is again possible to resettle large number of refugees," the administration said in a statement.
 "Prioritizing the humanitarian protection cases of those already in our country is simply a matter of fairness and common sense."

-Immigration rights advocates swiftly criticized the new asylum limits, which is expected to face challenges in court.
+Immigration rights advocates swiftly criticized the new asylum limit, which is expected to face challenges in court.

 Daryl Grisgraber of Oxfam America called the announcement "immoral and un-American."